Igalia/vkrunner/README.md

       -h            Show this help message
       -i IMG        Write the final rendering to IMG as a PPM image -d            Show the SPIR-V disassembly
+      -D TOK=REPL   Replace occurences of TOK with REPL in the scripts